xtuml/mc/doc/notes/8019_masl/8019_masl_ant.md

 5.3 Considerations
 5.3.1 Consideration was given to moving `xtuml_package_to_masl_project` into operations on MASL classes.
 However, this would cause OOAofOOA (xtUML MM) queries to live inside the MASL model.
-This seems bad.
+This seems bad, because it makes it difficult to treat these models separately.
+It would be nice to have the MASL model in a package or component sepately from ooaofooa.
 So, to start, activities that must access multiple (meta-)models will be packaged as functions.
 5.3.2 Consider generating the grammar from the model of MASL.
 5.3.3 Consider a mapping comment or mapping attribute for each MASL class.
 Such a comment or attribute could be used to generate a mapping document.
 5.3.4 An ordering feature in the MC may be necessary.
 It is required for MASL activities, and we need to order some things in the project output.
-5.3.5 Quesion:  Still unsure of mapping for Terminator Function and Service.
+5.3.5 A future enhanced BridgePoint may store structural xtUML as MASL.

 6. Work Required